nagarajanceg/State-Pattern/README.md

 3) At the end of the preference list processing, elements remaining in the Queue is tried once to assign the courses if it follows the constraints and change the states accordingly.

+Example:
+1234:A B E F I O W J Q R P sem 4: Graduated - All Categories satisfied.

+1234:A B E F I O W J Q R NotGraduated
+   In the category M-P, O arrives first and assign in the list because it's than the max of that category and the student should take P to finish that category.

 State Implementation:
 I am having 4 states